Famous blue logos: Companies with blue logos

 Oral-B’s decision to use blue in its branding is linked to its recognized associations with health, hygiene, and cleanliness – the most important values in oral care.
 This color plays several roles in shaping a company’s image, aiming to evoke a sense of trust and professionalism in consumers.

-The shade of blue used in the Oral-B logo creates a sense of professionalism, which is consistent with the brand’s positioning as a toothpaste often recommended by dentists.
+The shade of blue used in the Oral-B logo creates a sense of professionalism, consistent with the brand’s positioning as a toothpaste often recommended by dentists.
 This color choice serves as a visual seal of approval, subtly reinforcing the product’s credibility in the minds of consumers.
 Blue is associated with medicine and healthcare, where it is widely used, further reinforcing its association with professional endorsement and expert credibility.

 Blue also resonates with the more practical aspect of oral hygiene – water.
 Most dental care procedures involve the use of water, whether it’s rinsing your mouth or washing your toothbrush.
-In this light, the shade of blue subconsciously reminds us of cleanliness and purity, qualities that people look for in oral care products.
+In this light, the shade of blue subconsciously reminds us of cleanliness and purity; qualities people look for in oral care products.

 The effectiveness of using this color in Oral-B branding goes beyond simple symbolism.
-Blue is often described as a calming and serene color, which can be particularly useful in the healthcare industry, where patients may experience feelings of anxiety.
+Blue is often described as a calming and serene color, which can be particularly useful in the healthcare industry, where patients may experience anxiety.
 By utilizing this hue, a brand can subtly reduce the anxiety associated with dental care, further enhancing the overall experience and the consumer’s relationship with the brand.

 Oreo